5 US Music Festivals Worth Traveling For This Summer

 This festival was originally a touring alternative rock festival that started in the u201890s.
 This festival is quintessential to the world-class celebration of music.
 Lollapalooza calls Chicago home for the three-day celebration.
 More than 160,000 music lovers pack Grant Park where the festival is lined with skyscrapers.
 Over 50 legendary acts, talented headliners and up-and-coming artists come and play here every year.
 There are eight stages that feature sought-after names of indie-pop, alternative, metal, EDM, punk and folk music.
 In the past, headliners such as Daft Punk, Rage Against the Machine, Amy Winehouse, and Beck premier the event.

 Some other attractions include the Chow Town food court which offers classic dishes and festival-inspired food from places in Chicagou2019s best culinary milieu.
-Also, they offer social and environmentally conscious info booths, autograph sessions, an activity driven Kidzapalooza nad and endless flow of beer and wine. ?Official Lollapalooza after shows across the city allows fans to keep the party going and catch even more of their favorite artists and songs in an intimate settings. ?The festival now has events internationally in countries such as Chile, Argentina, Brazil and Germany.
+Also, they offer social and environmentally conscious info booths, autograph sessions, an activity driven Kidzapalooza nad and endless flow of beer and wine. ?Official Lollapalooza after shows across the city allows fans to keep the party going and catch even more of their favorite artists and songs in an intimate setting. ?The festival now has events internationally in countries such as Chile, Argentina, Brazil, and Germany.
 This yearu2019s lineup seems to feature almost every artist with a song on the Top 100 list like: Future, J.Cole, Lana Del Rey, Alessia Cara, Major Lazer, Tory Lanez, and Disclosure among others.
 Lollapalooza is most definitely worth a bus trip to Chicago this upcoming July.

 Atlantafest | June 16-18, 2016 | Locust Grove, GA | Music

 AtlantaFest is the premier Christian Music Festival in the Southeast.
 It boasts top Christian artists and speakers from all over the country.
-This event is not only a celebration of music but ministry, faith and enlightenment.
+This event is not only a celebration of music but ministry, faith, and enlightenment.
 Many delicious food vendors and merchandise booths are scattered throughout the venue, so you always have everything right at your fingertips.
 You can either camp and utilize the RV grounds, or stay at nearby hotels that offer a variety of different accommodation options.

-If youu2019re looking for more city specific information like the Austin Festival Guide, check out Everfest for a comprehensive list of?all festivals globally.
+If youu2019re looking for more city-specific information like the Austin Festival Guide, check out Everfest for a comprehensive list of all festivals globally.